TED-inc/UnityUtils-ProjectPrefs/_README.md

 Using:
 1) Setup UnityUtils-PersistantSave (look in it _README.md)
+2) Import unitypackage
-2) Add "ProjectPrefsSOinBuild" asset to "PersistantSaveInstance" component
+3) Add "ProjectPrefsSOinBuild" asset to "PersistantSaveInstance" component